Ground ball pitcher

 In baseball, a ground ball pitcher (also ground-ball pitcher or groundball pitcher) is a type of pitcher who has a tendency to induce ground balls from opposing batters.
-The average ground ball pitcher has a ground ball rate of at least 50% with extreme ground ball pitchers maintaining a ground ball rate of around 55%.
+The average ground ball pitcher has a ground ball rate of at least 50%, with extreme ground ball pitchers maintaining a ground ball rate of around 55%.
 Pitchers with a ground ball rate lower than 50% may be classified as flyball pitchers or as pitchers who exhibit the tendencies of both ground ball and fly ball pitchers.
 Ground ball pitchers rely on pitches that are low in the strike zone with substantial downward movement, such as splitters and sinker balls.

-Baseball analysts and sabermetrician Tom Tango agree that ground ball pitchers are generally better pitchers than those with fly ball tendencies.
+Most baseball analysts, such as sabermetrician Tom Tango, agree that ground ball pitchers are generally better pitchers than those with fly ball tendencies.
 Meanwhile, baseball writer and analyst Bill James argues the opposite because of injury patterns among ground ball pitchers.

 Batted ball tendencies

 Against a ground ball pitcher, batters tend to ground out rather than fly out.
 A ground ball pitcher’s ability to keep balls in the infield in turn keeps balls from resulting in home runs which, according to Hardball Times writer David Gassko, is the strongest benefit of a ground ball pitcher.
 When a ground ball pitcher does allow a pitch to be hit into the air, it is likely to result in a line drive.

 Compared to fly ball pitchers, ground ball pitchers generally allow fewer extra base hits yet more total hits.
 Likewise, ground ball pitchers tend to give up fewer home runs than fly ball pitchers.

 Ground ball pitchers tend to perform better against ground ball hitters than they perform against fly ball hitters.